 - Battery storage not available for all customers

-Why It Made the Cut: Palmetto has branches in 24 states, and it offers services from installation to lifetime panel maintenance.
+Why It Made the Cut: Palmetto has branches in 24 states and Washington, D.C., and it offers services from installation to lifetime panel maintenance.

 Palmetto installs Q-Cells and REC monocrystalline panels, which are well-regarded products in the industry.
-Customers interested in solar batteries should keep in mind that the battery Palmetto installs is not weather rated, so it will need to go in a garage or under cover to keep it protected from the elements.
-There’s no information about financing readily available on Palmetto’s website, but customers can reach out to a representative by phone, email, or live chat.
+Customers interested in solar batteries will want to keep in mind that the battery Palmetto installs is not weather rated, so it will need to go in a garage or under cover to keep it protected from the elements.
+Palmetto’s website states that it offers financing, but no specific information is readily available on its website, so customers will need to reach out to a representative by phone, email, or live chat with any questions.

 - Type of panels: Q-Cells or REC monocrystalline